saiyam911/learning-library/workshops/cloud-native-devops-workshop/jcs-on-oci/README.md

 ![](images/oci.12.png)

 :memo: Copy and store the generated password.
-You'll need it later while creating the Java Cloud Service instance.
+You will need it later while creating the Java Cloud Service instance.

 :information_source: Swift Password is used for Swift client to access Object Storage for the purposes of backing up an Oracle Database System (DB System) database and JCS.
 OpenStack Object Storage (swift) is used for redundant, scalable data storage using clusters of standardized servers to store petabytes of accessible data.
-It is a long-term storage system for large amounts of static data which can be retrieved and updated.
+It is a long-term storage system for large amounts of static data, which can be retrieved and updated.

 #### 2. Provision DBCS service in OCI using PSM ####
 Go back to OCI-C console, log into the My Services Dashboard, on the dashboard click on Database service and Select **Open Service Console** and on the service console, launch the provisioning wizard by clicking **Create Service**.